stremler/mymysql/README.md

 ## Big packets

-This package can send and receive MySQL data packets that are biger than 16 MB.
+This package can send and receive MySQL data packets that are bigger than 16 MB.
-This means that you can receive response rows biger than 16 MB and can execute prepared statements with parameter data bigger than 16 MB without using SendLongData method.
+This means that you can receive response rows bigger than 16 MB and can execute prepared statements with parameter data bigger than 16 MB without using SendLongData method.
 If you want to use this feature you need to change the default mymysql setting using the *Conn.SetMaxPktSize* method and change